mamun2519/learn-devOps-concept/Bash-Scripting/readme.md

 - echo $0
 - check present shell ⇒ cat etc/shells

+### What is shell scripting?

+- Shell script consists of a set of commands to perform a task.
+- all the commands execute sequentially.
+- some tasks like file manipulation, program execution, user interaction, automation of tasks, etc can be done.

 ### Why Bash-Scripting?

 ⇒ System maintenance and monitoring: Bash scripting **allows administrators to monitor system health and perform maintenance tasks**.